EliLillyCo/pytest-wdl/docs/source/manual.md

 In the following sections are descriptions of these fixtures and details on how to configure your tests' inputs, exected outputs, and other parameters.

-To run this test, make sure you have pytest-wdl [installed](installation) and run the following command from within the project folder:
+To run this test, make sure you have pytest-wdl [installed](installation) and run the following command from within the project folder.
+The default executor (miniwdl) will be used to execute the workflow.
+You can configure any of the other supported executors by creating a [configuration file](#configuration).

 ```
 $ pytest -s -vv --show-capture=all